 For current lists of which courses are available by semester and campus, see the Part-time MBA Curriculum page.

-The Non-Degree application process is simple, and it also allows you to request the course(s) you are interested in taking.
+The Non-Degree application process is simple, and allows you to request the course(s) you are interested in taking.

 - Online Application